Frequently Asked Questions

 What is a confessional church?

-Where will you meet?
+When and where will you meet?

 What is the plan for launch?